 A water garden isn’t a water garden until there are aquatic plants to show off.
 Whether you want floating plants, marginal plants, or bog plants, the right greenery can turn your simple water garden into an oasis of your favorite colors, textures, and scents –– and don’t forget the lulling sounds of rippling water.

-There are plenty of plants to choose from for your water garden, but some may require more maintenance than others.
+There are plenty of flowers that grow in water to choose from, but some may require more maintenance than others.
 While some water garden plants may be pretty, their aggressive spreading can make them a no-no for your quiet getaway.
+Here is our selection of plants to grow in ponds so you can create your own beautiful water garden.

 Turn your water garden into a showpiece with the lotus flower’s striking symmetry and colors.